Vedant-S/DevOps-Assembly_Line-Project/Project-2/README.md

 - `test_php` and `test_html` are testing env.
 - `prod_php` and `prod_html` are production env.
-- I used `mailx` to send the mail i have done all the configurations in jenkins server regarding the mailx.
+- I used `mailx` to send the mail I have done all the configurations in jenkins server regarding the mailx.

 ```
 no_html=0